isamert/scli/README.md

 ## Registering or linking your device

 Before running `scli`, `signal-cli` needs to be registered with the signal servers.
 You can either register a [new device](https://github.com/AsamK/signal-cli/wiki/Quickstart#user-content-set-up-an-account), or [link](https://github.com/AsamK/signal-cli/wiki/Linking-other-devices-(Provisioning)) `signal-cli` with an already registered device (e.g. your phone).
-Linking can also be done with `scli --link`, see below.
+Linking can also be done with `scli link`, see below.
 See also: `signal-cli` [usage](https://github.com/AsamK/signal-cli#Usage), [man page](https://github.com/AsamK/signal-cli/blob/master/man/signal-cli.1.adoc), and [wiki](https://github.com/AsamK/signal-cli/wiki).

 After registering or linking, verify that the following commands work: